PokemonGoMap/RocketMap/docs/extras/status-page.md

 2. Give each of your workers a unique "status name" to identify them on the status page by setting the `-sn` argument.

 ## Accessing
 To view your status page, go to `<YourMapUrl>/status` (for example, `http://localhost:5050/status`) and enter the password you defined.
-The status of each of your workers and Hash Keys will be displayed and continually update.
+The status of each of your workers and hashing keys will be displayed and continually update.
 Remember to double-check your hashing keys before starting your instances.
 Invalid or expired hashing keys currently won't be cleared from the database or status page automatically.

 ## Screenshots